iWeltAG/pinia-cached-store/README.md

   property will not be created, it needs to exist in the state already.
 - **storage** — Use this option to use a different [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) object to save the cache.
-By default, the Browser's local storage is used.
+By default, the browser's local storage is used.
+Make sure to handle SSR somehow if you set this option.
+If you set this to `null`, no storage is used and the cache is effectively bypassed.

+You can get final caching key that is actually used from the stores' `computedCacheKey` property.
+It is set after calling `$load`.

 ### Error handling